NoTimeForHero/dBASE.NET/README.md

 Current progress:
 - ✔️ Reading extra fields +/^/@/?
 - ✔️ Reading and writing DBase memo files
+- 🚧 Full support for extra fields (like AutoIncrement)
+- 🚧 Lazy manipulation with the file (without reading it full to the memory and rewriting full file on drive)
+- 🚧 Supports for memo blocks with different sizes (not only 512 bytes)
+- 🚧 Supports for memo blocks larger 512 bytes
+- 🚧 Move mem block to end of file on overflow
 - 🚧 Creating new memo files
-- 🚧 Lazy manipulation with the file (without reading it full to the memory and rewriting full file on drive)

 ## Base information